 Why Does God Allow Suffering?

-- Summary: The question has been asked for centuries: “Why do bad things happen to good people?”
+- Summary: The question has been asked for thousands of years: “Why do bad things happen to good people?”
 Committed believers have wondered why Christians experience suffering.
 Thankfully, the Bible does shed some light on this ages-old question of human suffering.

 John 16:33 [Jesus said] “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”